The Smile of the Child

 Silverwire Holding is a Digital Signage company.

-Cassatt Corporation specializes in software solutions and technologies designed for operating green data centers.
-The company offers an Active Response software product line that utilizes Active Power Management technology to optimize the utilization of both physical and virtual server resources.
-This software employs policy-driven controls to efficiently manage server power states, turning them on and off as necessary.
-Cassatt's Active Response products come in four editions aimed at enhancing energy efficiency, application resiliency, high availability, and server workload management across diverse organizational settings and geographical locations.
-Additionally, the company provides a range of services, including assessments, validations, deployment consultations, and project planning to support the implementation of its Active Power Management solutions.
-Founded in 2003 and headquartered in San Jose, California, Cassatt has expanded its presence with offices in several U.S. cities and London.
+Cassatt Corporation specializes in software solutions and technologies for managing green data centers.
+The company’s flagship product, the Active Response software line, utilizes Active Power Management technology to optimize the utilization of both physical and virtual server resources.
+This technology employs policy-driven controls to efficiently manage server operations, including turning servers on and off as needed.
+Cassatt offers several editions of its Active Response products, designed to enhance energy efficiency, improve application resiliency and availability, manage server workloads in production environments, and ensure optimal control of data center resources across multiple locations.
+In addition to its software offerings, Cassatt provides various services, including assessments for Active Power Management, deployment consultations, and implementation guidance.
+Founded in 2003 and headquartered in San Jose, California, Cassatt also operates offices in several other U.S. cities and London.
+As of 2009, Cassatt operates as a subsidiary of CA, Inc.

 OuterBay Technologies